- BS, Loma Linda University, CA, 1993

 2011, American College of Sports Medicine Visiting Scholar Award

-About I. Mark Olfert
+About I. Olfert

 2016- Current Director, Clinical & Translational Sciences PhD Graduate Program.
 West Virginia University School of Medicine, Robert C. Byrd Health Science Center.

 2015 - Current Associate Professor (tenured), Division of Exercise Physiology, West Virginia University School of Medicine, Robert C. Byrd Health Science Center, Morgantown, WV 26506 (effective 7/1/2015

 2009 - 2015 Assistant Professor (tenure-track), Division of Exercise Physiology, West Virginia University School of Medicine, Robert C. Byrd Health Science Center, Morgantown, WV 26506

 2006 - 2009 Adjunct Assistant Professor of Medicine, Division of Physiology, Department of Medicine, University of California-San Diego, La Jolla, CA 92093

 2003 - 2005 Assistant Project Physiologist, Division of Physiology, Department of Medicine, University of California-San Diego, La Jolla, CA 92093

 2001 - 2003 Postdoctoral Fellow, Division of Physiology, Department of Medicine, University of California-San Diego, La Jolla, CA 92093

 1994 - 1997 Clinical Instructor, Dept. of Cardiopulmonary Science, School of Allied Health Professions, Loma Linda University, Loma Linda, CA 92354